Human Rights Activist, Professor, Author and Daughter of Malcolm X

-“When you educate a girl, you raise a nation,” says ILYASAH SHABAZZ.
-She is an inspirational role model and advocate for women and girl empowerment.
+She is an inspirational role model and advocate for “youth” and “women and girl” empowerment.
 Her lifework is devoted to helping others find inner strength and purpose.
-While she is frequently asked to speak about the legacy of Malcolm X, she shares that it is her mother Dr. Betty Shabazz’s wisdom, courage and compassion that guide her.
+While she is frequently asked to speak about the Legacy of Malcolm X, she shares that it is her mother, Dr. Betty Shabazz’s wisdom, courage and compassion that guide her.

 She holds a Master of Science in Education & Human Resource Development from Fordham University; a Bachelors of Science in Biology from SUNY/New Paltz; and is currently an adjunct professor at John Jay College for Criminal Justice in New York City.

-Malcolm X Shabazz: The Man and Father Away from the Podium
+Malcolm X Shabazz: The Legacy of My Father

 "It has been over a year and students, faculty, and staff still talk about Ilyasah Shabazz's visit to Montgomery College.
 Whether she discussed the enormous contributions of both her parents, her own accomplishments as a writer and educator, or contemporary events, Ms. Shabazz captivated the hundreds of students who were in attendance.
 What I still hear from faculty and students is their appreciation that Ms. Shabazz took the time to meet individually with so many.
 I am quite certain that at a school like ours that is so diverse, Ms. Shabazz's words of encouragement, especially to our African American female students, will have a long lasting impact.
 I am so thankful for the opportunity to bring Ms. Shabazz to Montgomery College and give my students an experience of a lifetime."